LeToNode/Play2.0-CN-doc/gettingStarted/Anatomy.md

 ## The app/ directory

-The `app` directory contains all executable artifacts: Java and Scala source code, templates as well as compiled assets sources.
+The `app` directory contains all executable artifacts: Java and Scala source code, templates and compiled assets’ sources.

-There are three standard packages in the `app` directory, one for each layer of the MVC architectural pattern:
+There are three standard packages in the `app` directory, one for each component of the MVC architectural pattern:

 - `app/controllers`
 - `app/models`